-Fault mode, failure cause and failure mechanism as mentioned in the second subsection, are defined in the NS-EN 13306 standard.
+Fault (cf. functional fault), failure mode, failure cause and failure mechanism as mentioned in this section, are defined in the NS-EN 13306 standard.

-Re Section 47 Maintenance programme
+Maintenance programme

 The maintenance programme can consist of sub-programmes for inspection, testing, preventive maintenance, etc., cf. Section 45.